fedor-rusak/NaiveJavaResearch/ThoughtDump.md

 Messages are added in reversed order.

+## 31.01.2017 — Before making visualization...

+I had to deal with format of data that I want to analyze and show.
+All these files scattered in multiple folders look like pain to deal in simple web-page.

+So I decided to make a nodes-script that would make me a nice simple JSON object with all the analyzed classes and their dependencies.

+Of course I was bit in the ass by stupid indexing in Constant Pool when double or long data is saved.
+And symbols like tabulation and newline also added some fun.
+Plus backslashes should be treated well or they broke whole parsing thing.

+I hope now I can get to visual part and don't think of parsing for at least some time.

 ## 30.01.2017 — Closer to reality

 So now I have a solution that can search folders or zip files for class-files and after reading them it parses them for constant information.